Unitary Complexity and the Uhlmann Transformation Problem: Unitary Synthesis Problems and Unitary Complexity Classes

-where $\| \cdot \|_\diamond$ denotes the diamond norm. \end{definition} Recall that a small diamond distance between two channels means that the channels are difficult to distinguish even if the channels are applied to an entangled state.
+where $\| \cdot \|_\diamond$ denotes the diamond norm\footnote{ Recall that a small diamond distance between two channels means that the channels are difficult to distinguish even if the channels are applied to an entangled state.}. \end{definition} This definition also clarifies the sense in which we can think of the subscript $r$ in $C_{x,r}$ as a desired approximation error.

-\begin{remark} For a unitary synthesis problem $\usynth{U} = (U_x)_{x \in \bits^*}$ we call $x$ an \emph{instance}, and $U_x$ the transformation of $\usynth{U}$ corresponding to instance $x$.
-We call the register that $U_x$ or its implementation $C_x$ acts on the \emph{quantum input} to the unitary synthesis problem. \end{remark}